theo0165/wunderlist/README.md

 TODO: Reset password
 TODO: Confirm email
 TODO: Tasks always comparing to GMT/UTC on todays deadline page...
+TODO: Make sure user creates todo list before task if a todo list does not exist

 -   As a user I should be able to create an account. :white_check_mark: